- Parameswaran attends AEJMC's publications meeting

-Radhika Parameswaran's research has been published in a variety of academic journals including Journal of Children & Media, Communication, Culture, & Critique, Journal of Communication Inquiry, Critical Studies in Media Communication, Communication Theory, Qualitative Inquiry, Communication Review, and Frontiers: A Journal of Women's Studies.
+Radhika Parameswaran's research has been published in a variety of academic journals including Global Media & Communication, Journal of Communication, Journal of Children & Media, Communication, Culture, & Critique, Journal of Communication Inquiry, Critical Studies in Media Communication, Communication Theory, Qualitative Inquiry, Communication Review, and Frontiers: A Journal of Women's Studies.

 Her major publications include two monographs in the AEJMC journal Journalism & Communication Monographs, one a co-authored monograph "Melanin on the Margins: Advertising and the Cultural Politics of Fair/Light/White beauty in India" published in 2009 and another sole-authored monograph "Global Media Events in India: Contests Over Beauty, Gender, and Nation" published in 2001.

-She is currently working on a large-scale project editing one of eight volumes of Blackwell's forthcoming International Companions to Media Studies.
-She will edit the volume on Audience Studies, consisting of 24 chapters authored by leading and emerging scholars from Australia, Denmark, U.K, Singapore, India, China, and the United States who teach and do research in media studies, journalism, and communication studies.
+This volume consists of 24 chapters authored by leading and emerging scholars from Australia, Denmark, U.K, Singapore, India, China, and the United States who teach and do research in media studies, journalism, and communication studies.
+Parameswaran's original introduction for the book assesses the state of audience research and lays out some productive directions for future work in the area of global audience studies.

-In addition to the edited book, she is also involved in two major research projects: an analysis of magazine cover portrayals of globalizing India and another on media discourses of resistance against light-skinned beauty norms, racism, and colorism in India.
+She is currently involved in two major research projects: an analysis of magazine cover portrayals of globalizing New India and another on media discourses of resistance against light-skinned beauty norms, racism, and colorism in India.

 My research interests include feminist cultural studies, gender and media globalization, South Asia, and postcolonial studies.
 I am interested in feminist and international cultural studies inquiry that bridges the disciplines of media studies, women's studies, and South Asian studies.
 A consistent theme that runs through my research is the complexity of gender as a multidimensional social category whose meaning evolves only in relation to other social formations of race, class, caste, race, and ethnicity.